Andrew J Green, writer

 We got married in 1992, writing the wedding ceremony ourselves; it was a non-legally recognised wedding, since we felt that marriage should be a 'contract' between the couple, without the State being involved.

-Foresight have a 90+% success rate with couples who had previously been unable to conceive, or who had suffered stillbirths or miscarriages.
+Foresight saw a 90+% success rate with couples who had previously been unable to conceive, or who had suffered stillbirths or miscarriages.
 Contrast that with the 20% success rate for IVF!

 Good health before conception for both parents (the quality of the father's sperm is vitally important) forms the most sound basis for good health in the developing foetus and then the new born baby.
 I would go on to say that ignoring this sets up an extremely bad situation for the baby's health, which can have a severe – and permanent - impact on his or her health.
 We have a responsibility – indeed, a duty - to do our utmost to ensure that our babies are as healthy as possible and disregard this at our peril.